cozyrna/FUSION/README.md

 #### There are three functions in this package :

-#### FUSION_ps - Enrichment Analysis of sncRNA families in paired data samples using expression matrix
+#### FUSION_ps - Diferential expression analysis of sncRNA families in paired data samples using expression matrix

-#### FUSION_ms - Enrichment Analysis of sncRNA families in multiple samples data using expression matrix
+#### FUSION_ms - Diferential expression analysis of sncRNA families in multiple samples data using expression matrix

-#### FUSION_msmc - Enrichment Analysis of sncRNA families in multiple samples data with multiple conditions using expression matrix
+#### FUSION_msmc - Diferential expression analysis of sncRNA families in multiple samples data with multiple conditions using expression matrix

 #### Ask help for the description and help menus of each of these functions :